Krakinou/FrisquetConnectDomoticz/README.md

 # Features
-- Control Confort, reduce and Frost Protection Thermostat for one or multiple zone(s)
+- Control mode (Confort, reduced and Frost Protection) for one or multiple zone(s)
+- Force one or multiple zone on a mode irrespectively of the program
 - Access the temperature from one or multiple zone(s)
 - Hot Water Control